coulisse/spiderweb/README.md

 then edit it and set the user and password of your database, the menu items, and other stuffs (callsign, mail address...).
 There is also a specific parameter, named "enable_cq_filter" used to enable the CQ Zone filtering.

-Othewhise, if you prefer, you could use an utility for edit your configuration and menu.
+Othewhise, if you prefer, you could use a utility to edit your configuration and menu.
 Go in "script" folder and run ./config.sh

 ```console
 foo@bar:~$ cd scripts